jsbnr/nr-custom-viz-lab/readme.md

 ## End of Lab

 Well done, you've succesffuly created and deployed a custom visualization.
-Ok its not the most exciting visualization in the world but hopefully you now have a good idea of whats involved and how you can leverage New Relic programmability to your needs.
+Ok its not the most exciting visualization in the world but hopefully you now have a good idea of whats involved and how you can leverage New Relic programmability to meet your needs.